Jake E. Lee: Early career

 In San Diego, Lee formed a band called Teaser, named after Tommy Bolin's debut solo album.
 Teaser would become the house band at a San Diego all-ages club called Straita Head Sound.
 In 1980, Lee joined a local heavy metal band called Mickey Ratt, who soon shortened their name to Ratt and relocated to the Sunset Strip of Los Angeles.
 They released the single "Dr. Rock"/"Drivin on E," which was given away for free to fans at their live shows.
 The song "Tell the World" was included on the original pressing of the first Metal Massacre compilation album in 1982, a highly influential album which also featured the first recording from Metallica.

 Not long after arriving in Los Angeles, Lee left Ratt to join a glam metal band called Sexist, reuniting with childhood friend and fellow guitarist Doug Pittam.
-Approximately 8 months later, Lee received an offer to join Rough Cutt after being recommended by drummer and former Ratt bandmate Dave Alford in late 1982.
+Approximately eight months later, Lee received an offer to join Rough Cutt after being recommended by drummer and former Ratt bandmate Dave Alford in late 1982.

-Former Black Sabbath vocalist Ronnie James Dio was putting together a solo project and was impressed with Lee after seeing a Rough Cutt show in Los Angeles, and invited the guitarist to join.
+Former Black Sabbath vocalist Ronnie James Dio was putting together a solo project with Jimmy Bain and Vinny Appice and was impressed with Lee after seeing a Rough Cutt show in Los Angeles, and invited the guitarist to join.
 Though Lee had believed Rough Cutt's future was promising, he felt the offer to join Dio was too good to pass up, though his time in the band would ultimately be short-lived.
-According to drummer Vinny Appice, there were rehearsals with Lee, and recordings of those rehearsals still exist, but nothing more came from this first version of the band.
+According to Appice, there were rehearsals with Lee, and recordings of those rehearsals still exist, but nothing more came from this first version of the band.
 Lee claims that Dio wanted him to play "simple block chords that wouldn't trample on his vocals" and cited creative differences for the split.